top of page

 Put Your Plan into Action

-Now’s the time to use your disaster recovery plan.
-Begin restoring the most mission-critical systems first—this ensures that essential operations can resume while the rest of the recovery takes place.
-Rely on your automated tools and cloud backups to speed things along.
+Activate your disaster recovery plan.
+Restore the most critical systems first to ensure essential operations can resume while the rest of the recovery continues.
+Use your automated tools and cloud backups to expedite the process.

 Communicate Clearly with Your Team

-During a data emergency, internal communication is just as important as technical fixes.
-Alert the right departments immediately—especially IT, customer service, and management.
-Assign clear roles and responsibilities to avoid confusion and keep everyone aligned.
+During a data emergency, internal communication is as important as technical solutions.
+Immediately alert the relevant departments, especially IT, customer service, and management.
+Assign clear roles and responsibilities to prevent confusion and maintain

 Document Everything